State Funded Grants

 There are 3 types of funds available: Express Program, General Program and Safety Grant.

-The Express Program is open to companies of any size that contribute to the Workforce Training Fund.
+The Express Program is open to companies with 100 employees or fewer that contribute to the Workforce Training Fund.
 Companies may apply for funding to be reimbursed for many courses found on the Express Directory – all EANE training programs are listed in that directory.
-For companies with more than 100 MA employees, upon completion of an approved course, the program will reimburse 50% of costs up to $3000 per person per course.
 For companies with 100 or fewer, the program will reimburse 100% of costs up to $3000 per person per course.